 Fire/Disaster Prevention

-The crew of the Tokyo Fire Department’s fire attacker Eurocopter (Aérospatiale) AS332L1 Super Puma demonstrates the aircraft’s capabilities at its Tachikawa, Tokyo, base in November 2013.
+The crew of the Tokyo Fire Department’s fire attacker Eurocopter (Aérospatiale) AS332L1

 A nation that is particularly prone to natural disasters, Japan has aviation units in place that conduct the full gamut of emergency, firefighting and relief operations.
 Including that covering the capital, which comes under the jurisdiction of the Tokyo Fire and Disaster Management Agency, 16 cities and 39 of the country’s 47 prefectural administrations operate these dedicated, helicopter-equipped units.
 The 40th prefectural unit formed in Saga in April 2020, and its aircraft was being flight tested in August (see Bulletin Board page) with a view to becoming operational in March 2021.